GulamJilani5/java-fundamentals/src/arraylist/arraylist-loops.md

-# Ways to Loop Over an ArrayList
+# Different Ways To Loop Over An ArrayList

  ### ➡️1)For Loop (Index-Based)
     for (int i = 0; i < list.size(); i++) {